pynucastro/pynucastro/docs/source/intro.rst

   e.g., `Timmes 1999
   <http://adsabs.harvard.edu/abs/1999ApJS..124..241T>`_).  pynucastro
-  will create the righthand sides of this system of ODEs (as python or Fortran code) from the list of rates you provide.
+  will create the righthand sides of this system of ODEs (as python or C++ code) from the list of rates you provide.
 One can use this to add reaction networks to existing simulation codes, for example, the `MAESTROeX <https://amrex-astro.github.io/MAESTROeX/>`_ and `Castro
   <https://amrex-astro.github.io/Castro/>`_ codes.